The 7+ Best Women’s Tennis Racquets

 If you’re new to the game, don’t overthink it.
 You can start with a less expensive racquet, and if you enjoy the game, you can always move up to another racquet later as your skills develop.

-The worst thing that can happen is that you end up with analysis paralysis and don’t buy anything or get started in the first place.
+The worst thing that can happen is that you end up with analysis paralysis and don’t buy anything or get started.

 Watch the Pros